MEET OUR INSTRUCTORS

 IMG_5061.jpg

-Ellen Thomes
+Ellen Sonnier

 Ellen grew up in Alexandria, MN, and started playing music at a young age.
 With the support and encouragement from her family, she was active in piano, orchestra, and choir from her elementary school days through her years at Concordia College in Moorhead, MN.
 Years of diverse instruction gave her a strong classical background.
 Her favorite way to engage in music- whether it's learning, teaching, playing on a stage, or sitting around a campfire- is to share it with others.